ryanhagerty/mister-moji/README.md

 * [RGB Matrix Bonnet](https://www.adafruit.com/product/3211)
 * [5V 4A Switching Power Supply](https://www.adafruit.com/product/1466)
 * [16GB MicroSD card](https://www.amazon.com/Sandisk-Ultra-Micro-UHS-I-Adapter/dp/B073K14CVB)
-*

 ## Initial Setup
 ### Setting up your Raspberry Pi Zero
-* Flash your MicroSD card with Raspbian Buster Lite(https://www.raspberrypi.org/downloads/raspbian/).
+* Flash your MicroSD card with [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/).
 This is a minimal CLI only install of Raspbian (performance is critical for this).
 * Put the card into the Zero and boot up.
 * Set up [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) and [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 * Change your Zero's password: `passwd`
 * [Set up a static IP address](https://www.howtogeek.com/184310/ask-htg-should-i-be-setting-static-ip-addresses-on-my-router/) for your Zero on your router.
-* Test you can SSH into your Zero.
+* Confirm that you can SSH into your Zero.
 You can use [PuTTY](https://www.putty.org/) on Windows or the terminal on OSX/Linux.
 * You can now stop using the Zero's power supply, HDMI cable and USB host.
-We're going to plug it directly into the bonnet, which will power the Zero, and control it entirely through SSH.
+We're going to plug it directly into the bonnet, which will provide power.
+We will now control it entirely through SSH.

 ### Wire your matrix, bonnet and Zero together
 * Solder the GPIO headers into the Zero.
 If you bought the solderless option, check out the [Adafruit page for a video tutorial](https://www.adafruit.com/product/3413) on how to hammer them in.